Kathakali: Overview

 The traditional themes of the Kathakali are folk stories, religious legends and spiritual ideas from the Hindu epics and the Puranas.
 The vocal performance has traditionally been performed in Sanskritised Malayalam.
 In modern compositions, Indian Kathakali troupes have included women artistes, and adapted Western stories and plays such as those by Shakespeare.
+In 2011, a performance expressing Christian doctrine was staged for the first time in Kerala.

 Etymology and nomenclature

 The term Kathakali is derived from katha (കഥ, from Sanskrit) which means "story or a conversation, or a traditional tale", and kaḷi (കളി) which means "performance" or "play".
 The dance symbolises the eternal fight between good and evil.